Skip to main content

 The tileByAOP() function in the neonUtilities package allows for download of remote sensing tiles based on easting and northing coordinates, so we’ll give it the coordinates of all the trees in plot WREF_075 and the data product ID, DP3.30015.001 (note that if WREF_075 crossed tile boundaries, this code would download all relevant tiles).

 The download will include several metadata files as well as the data tile.
-Load the data tile into the environment using the raster package.
+Load the data tile into the environment using the terra package in R and the rasterio and `rioxarray`` packages in Python.

 check.size=FALSE, savepath=wd)